Bit-Nation/nation-framework/README.md

 You can also use assistant functions to get other data from nations:
 `nationInstance.getNationName(uint nationId)`, which returns a string of the nation name or `nationInstance.numNations()`, which returns the current number of nations that exist.
+`nationInstance.getFoundedNations(address founder)`, which returns an array of nation ids that the founder has created.

 #### Citizen management
 Citizens can join or leave a nation with the following commands: